 - Information reasonably sufficient to permit Indiegogo to contact the Complainant, such as an address, telephone number, and, if available, an electronic mail address at which the Complainant may be contacted;

-- A statement that the Complainant has a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law; and
+- A statement that reflects the following, word for word: "the Complainant has a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law"; and

-- A statement that the information in the notification is accurate, and under penalty of perjury, that the Complainant is authorized to act on behalf of the owner of an exclusive right that is allegedly
+- A statement that reflects the following, word for word: "the information in the notification is accurate, and under penalty of perjury, that the Complainant is authorized to act on behalf of the owner of an exclusive right" that is allegedly being infringed upon.

 If you are reporting the content of a comment, you must include a screenshot or otherwise specify the location of the alleged infringing material.
 A LINK TO A PROFILE PAGE, WITHOUT MORE, IS INSUFFICIENT FOR INDIEGOGO TO IDENTIFY INFRINGING MATERIAL.